 On August 4, 2022, the Company entered into a sales agreement (the "2022 Sales Agreement") with Cowen and Company, LLC ("Cowen").
 Pursuant to Sales Agreement, the Company may sell, from time to time, up to an aggregate of \$75.0 million in gross sales proceeds of its common stock through an "at-the-market" offering ("ATM Offering") as defined under the Securities Act of 1933.
-The
+The Company will pay a commission equal to 3% of the gross proceeds from the sale of shares of its common stock under the Sales

-Company will pay a commission equal to 3% of the gross proceeds from the sale of shares of its common stock under the Sales Agreement.
+Agreement.
 The \$75.0 million of common stock that may be offered, issued and sold in the ATM Offering is included in the \$250.0 million of securities that may be offered, issued and sold by the Company under its registration statement on Form S-3 (File No. 333-265085).
 The Company expects to use the net proceeds from sales under the 2022 Sales Agreement for general corporate purposes.

-During the three months ended March 31, 2023, the Company sold 0.1 million shares of its common stock at an average price of \$7.20 per share through its ATM Offering, resulting in proceeds of \$1.0 million net of commissions.
-Under its current ATM Offering program, \$74 million of common stock remain available for future sales; however, the Company is not obligated to make any sales under this program.
+During the six months ended June 30, 2023, the Company sold 0.1 million shares of its common stock at an average price of \$7.20 per share through its ATM Offering, resulting in proceeds of \$1.0 million net of commissions, with all sales occurring during the first quarter of 2023.
+Under its current ATM Offering program, \$74.0 million of common stock remain available for future sales as of June 30, 2023; however, the Company is not obligated to make any sales under this program.